Monotone Circuit Complexity of Matching

 The technical crux of the proof is to identify situations when a monotone DNF $\bigvee_{S\in\cals} t_S$ (where $t_S\coloneqq \bigwedge_{i\in S}x_i$ and $\cals\subseteq 2^{[n]}$) can be safely replaced with the single term $t_K$ where $K\coloneqq\bigcap\cals$ is the \emph{core}, and doing so does not incur much error (relative to $\cald$).
 This replacement procedure, often called ``plucking'', simplifies the DNF in case $|\cals|\geq 2$.
 Previous works~\cite{Rossman2014,Cavalar2020,Blasiok2025} have employed the notion of ``robust sunflowers'' to find such DNFs for plucking.
 A family $\cals\subseteq 2^{[n]}$, $|\cals|\geq 2$, is an \emph{$\varepsilon$-robust sunflower} if the core $K = \bigcap \cals$ satisfies

 This says that, for a uniform random $\bm x$, whenever $t_K$ accepts $\bm x$, it is highly likely that $\bigvee_{S\in\cals}t_S$ accepts it too.
 That is, the approximation error is small.
-Recent works~\cite{Alweiss2021,Rao2020} have proved optimal bounds on the size of families $\cals$ that are guaranteed to contain a subfamily $\cals'\subseteq\cals$ that is a robust sunflower. \begin{lemma}[Robust Sunflower Lemma~\cite{Rao2020}] There exists a universal constant $c>0$ such that every family $\cals$ of $\ell$-sets of size $|\cals|\geq (c\log (\ell/\varepsilon))^\ell$ contains an $\eps$-robust sunflower. \end{lemma}
+Recent works~\cite{Alweiss2021,Rao2020,bcw21} have proved optimal bounds on the size of families $\cals$ that are guaranteed to contain a subfamily $\cals'\subseteq\cals$ that is a robust sunflower.
+We use the following bound from~\cite[Theorem 3]{bcw21}\footnote{ The lemma follows directly from the main result of~\cite{bcw21} by a standard argument~\cite[Appendix A]{Cavalar2020}. }. \begin{lemma}[ {Robust Sunflower Lemma~\cite{bcw21}}] There exists a universal constant~$c>0$ such that every family $\cals$ of $\ell$-sets of size $|\cals|\geq (c\log (\ell/\varepsilon))^\ell$ contains an $\eps$-robust sunflower. \end{lemma}

 For our purposes, we need instead a sunflower lemma tailored to the bipartite matching problem.
 The first difference is that, instead of a uniform distribution, we will pluck relative to the following \emph{odd cut} distribution $\cald_0$ over $\PM^{-1}(0)$ (which Razborov~\cite{Razborov1985} also used). \begin{definition}[Odd cut distribution $\cald_0$] To sample $\bm x\sim\cald_0$, first sample a uniform random colouring $\bm c \in \{0,1\}^{2n}$ of the vertices of $K_{n,n}$ with an odd number of $1$s.
 To build the bipartite graph $\bm x$, connect any two vertices (on opposite sides) that have the same colour under $\bm c$.
 The resulting graph is a union of two odd-sized bicliques: